-Obsessive-compulsive disorder (OCD) is an anxiety disorder characterized by recurrent symptoms.
-The main OCD symptoms are obsessions and compulsions.
-Read on to learn more about the treatment and diagnosis of OCD symptoms.
+Obsessive-compulsive disorder (OCD) is an anxiety disorder characterized by recurrent symptoms, primarily obsessions and compulsions.
+Proper diagnosis and treatment of these OCD symptoms can bring relief.

-Obsessions are thoughts, images, or ideas that won't go away, are unwanted and cause extreme distress.
-For example, you might worry constantly about becoming contaminated with a deadly disease, that you will do something terrible, like scream out an obscenity at a funeral, or that something horrible will happen to a loved one.
-Other common obsessions include repeated doubts, such as believing you may hit someone with your car, a need for order, aggressive or disturbing ideas such as thoughts of murdering your partner or child, as well as disturbing sexual and religious imagery.
+Obsessions are unwanted thoughts, images, or ideas that won't go away and that cause extreme distress.
+For example, you might worry constantly about unlikely scenarios, such as becoming contaminated with a deadly disease, unintentionally screaming out an obscenity at a funeral, or that something horrible will happen to a loved one.
+Other common obsessions can include a need for extreme order; repeated doubts, such as believing you may hit someone with your car; aggressive or disturbing ideas, such as thoughts of murdering your partner or child; or disturbing sexual and religious imagery.

-Compulsions are behaviors that you feel you must carry out over and over.
+Compulsions are behaviors that you feel you must carry out repeatedly.
 For example, if you are obsessed with contamination, you might wash your hands over and over again.
 Other common compulsions include cleaning, counting, checking, requesting or demanding reassurance, and ensuring order and symmetry.

 OCD Symptom Types

-The way in which OCD symptoms are experienced varies widely from person to person -- there are many OCD symptom subtypes, and these can differ depending on when the OCD occurs.
+The way in which OCD symptoms are experienced varies widely from person to person.
+There are many OCD symptom subtypes, which can vary depending on when the OCD occurs.
 Finally, OCD symptoms can appear in response to very specific circumstances, such as infection or the birth of a child.More About OCD Types

-Pathological or compulsive hoarding is often an OCD symptom.
+Pathological or compulsive hoarding is a common OCD symptom.
 Hoarding is defined as acquiring -- and failing to throw out -- a large number of items that would appear to have little or no value to others.
 It often includes severe cluttering that gets in the way of home, work and/or social life.More About Compulsive Hoarding

 Diagnosing OCD Symptoms